 HOW WE CAN HELP

-Weekly appointments are limited to 10 cats (and we have a waiting list).
-We transport every Tuesday morning with returns on Wednesday.
+TRAP-NEUTER-RETURN (TNR): We regretfully inform callers that LUYE’s waiting list for trap-neuter-return (TNR) far exceeds the appointments available through 2022.
+New sites are not added effective 8/23/22.
+For scheduled sites, we transport 10 cats total every Tuesday morning with returns on Wednesday.
 Our clinic partner is the ASPCA Spay/Neuter Alliance (ASNA) in Asheville NC.

 HOW YOU CAN HELP – VOLUNTEER!